Wesley Morris: Career

-From 2013 to 2015 Wesley Morris wrote for ESPN's website Grantland.
+From 2013 to 2015, Morris wrote for ESPN's website Grantland.

-In October 2015, Morris joined The New York Times as critic-at-large, contributing to the newspaper as well as The New York Times Magazine.
+In October 2015, Morris joined The New York Times as critic at large, contributing to the newspaper as well as The New York Times Magazine.

-In September 2016, Morris and Times colleague Jenna Wortham began hosting a podcast called Still Processing, produced by The New York Times and podcasting company Pineapple Street Media.
+In September 2016, Morris and Times colleague J Wortham began hosting a podcast called Still Processing, produced by The New York Times and podcasting company Pineapple Street Media.
 The podcast received enthusiastic reviews and was named in several year-end lists of the best podcasts of 2016.

+Morris was the guest editor of the 2024 edition of The Best American Essays anthology.

+In June 2025, Morris launched Cannonball, a new podcast from The New York Times.
+The weekly interview show aims to cover culture "in the broadest possible sense," according to Morris.